Ethiopia: Risk Assessment

 Business Climate Rating

-- Remarkable track record of growth and poverty reduction (27%)
+- Remarkable track record in growth and poverty reduction (27%)

 - Agriculture (70% of employment, but 40% of GDP) is not very productive and is sensitive to weather conditions and changes in world commodity prices

-- On-going difficulties in the business and governance environment
+- Persistent challenges in the business environment and governance